tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Quiet." he quietly snapped back.

 Toby marched methodically to the counter, where a girl with stringy black hair and a wide frown stood waiting at a register.
-He uniform, a cursed brown and pea-green set of slacks, polo shirt, and ball cap, seemed crusty and worn.
-As she spoke, however, what was most present in my mind was that it looked she could've probably fit her fist in her mouth.
+Her uniform, a cursed brown and pea-green set of slacks, polo shirt, and ball cap, seemed crusty and worn.
+As she spoke, however, what was most present in my mind was that it looked like she could've probably fit her fist in her mouth.

 "Welcome!
 You've hit the Burger Load!
 How can I service you?" she croaked.